Water turbine: Timeline

 Inward-flow water turbines have a better mechanical arrangement and all modern reaction water turbines use this design.
 As the water swirls inward, it accelerates and transfers energy to the runner.
 Water pressure decreases to atmospheric, or in some cases subatmospheric, as the water passes through the turbine blades and loses energy.

 In 1876, John B. McCormick, building on Francis's designs, demonstrated the first modern mixed-flow turbine with the development of the Hercules turbine, initially manufactured by the Holyoke Machine Company and subsequently improved upon by engineers in Germany and the United States.
 The design effectively combined the inward flow principles of the Francis design with the downward discharge of the Jonval turbine, with flow inward at the inlet, axial through the wheel's body, and slightly outward at the outlet.
 Initially performing optimally at 90% efficiency at lower speeds, this design would see many improvements in the subsequent decades in derivatives under names like "Victor", "Risdon", "Samson", and "New American", ushering in a new era of American turbine engineering.

 Water turbines, particularly in the Americas, would largely become standardized with the establishment of the Holyoke Testing Flume, described as the first modern hydraulic laboratory in the United States by Robert E. Horton and Clemens Herschel, the latter of which would serve as its chief engineer for a time.
 Initially created in 1872 by James B. Emerson from the testing flumes of Lowell, after 1880 the Holyoke, Massachusetts hydraulic laboratory was standardized by Herschel, who used it to develop the Venturi meter, the first accurate means of measuring large flows, to properly measure water power efficiency by different turbine models.
 While skepticism of certain weir calculations were held by European hydrologists, the facility allowed for standard efficiency testing among major manufacturers through 1932, by which time more modern facilities and methods had proliferated.

-Around 1890, the modern fluid bearing was invented, now universally used to support heavy water turbine spindles.
+Around 1890, the modern fluid bearing was invented, and since then has become universally used to support heavy water turbine spindles.
 As of 2002, fluid bearings appear to have a mean time between failures of more than 1300 years.

 Around 1913, Viktor Kaplan created the Kaplan turbine, a propeller-type machine.
 It was an evolution of the Francis turbine and revolutionized the ability to develop low-head hydro sites.